amitsaurav/appointmentgrabber/README.md

 1. Node.js installed.
 Detailed instructions to install [here](http://howtonode.org/how-to-install-nodejs)
 2. An AWS account.
 Sign up [here](http://aws.amazon.com/)!

+# Installation Instruction
+1. Clone the project in your local directory and change to the root directory on command line.
+2. Install the program by firing the following command from command line:

+        npm install

 # Steps to Execute
 1. Create a New SNS Topic in us-east-1 region and create an SMS subsription to your phone number under the new topic.
 Details [here](http://docs.aws.amazon.com/sns/latest/dg/SMSMessages.html)
 2. Login to the Visa website here: https://usvisa-info.com/en-ca/selfservice/p/reschedule_appointment until you can see the next available date.